ER season 9

-The ninth season of the American fictional drama television series ER first aired on September 26, 2002, and concluded on May 15, 2003.
+The ninth season of the American fictional drama television series ER first aired on NBC on September 26, 2002, and concluded on May 15, 2003.
 The ninth season consists of 22 episodes.

 Plot

 For the first time John Carter becomes the central character and Noah Wyle receives star billing.
 The death of Mark Greene continues to affect his colleagues while a grieving Corday has left Chicago for England.
 She returns and a medical student raises eyebrows.
 The ER is still plagued by the smallpox disease at the beginning.
 Elsewhere Romano suffers a horrific injury which has consequences throughout the season, Weaver finds herself promoted, Abby's family troubles resurface, Pratt continues to get on the wrong side of his colleagues, and Kovač and Carter join a relief mission in Africa, setting up a continuing story thread for following seasons.
 Carter deals with professional and family issues while other staff members have their own problems.
 Over the course of this season, Romano suffers setbacks after losing his arm, Abby and Carter lean towards a relationship, Pratt has troubles in both his personal and professional life.